-- INTERACTIVE SOFTWARE — Gives you online access to our Complete Course, so you can learn Polish any time and place you're on the internet.
+- INTERACTIVE SOFTWARE — Gives you online access to Rosetta Stone Polish, so you can learn Polish any time and place you're on the internet.

 - MOBILE APPS — Apps for tablets and smart phones that sync and track your progress across devices.